emailjs-com/emailjs-sdk/README.md

 \
 Use you EmailJS account for sending emails.

+## Disclaimer
+This is a browser-only version, otherwise use the [REST API](https://www.emailjs.com/docs/rest-api/send/).

 ## Intro
 EmailJS helps sending emails using client side technologies only.
 No server is required – just connect EmailJS to one of the supported email services, create an email template, and use our Javascript library to trigger an email.